gogocat/dataBind/README.md

     	selectedStory: 's1'
     };
 ```
-switch binding is a specail binding that must parent of element with `data-jq-case` or `data-jq-default` binding.
-Each `data-jq-case` must be siblings.
+Switch binding is a specail binding that the bound element must be parent of `data-jq-case` or `data-jq-default` binding elements, and each `data-jq-case`  or `data-jq-default` must be siblings.

 The attribute `data-jq-switch` is refernce to the viewModel's property '**selectedStory**'.
 This property can be a string or a function that returns a string.

-In this example the resule will looks like this because `selectedStory` match `data-jq-case="s1"`.
+In this example the result will looks like this, since selectedStory` match `data-jq-case="s1"`.
 ```html
     <div data-jq-switch="selectedStory">
         <div data-jq-case="s1">